 Some activities are just better for solo travelers than others.
 So if you are biting the bullet and going it solo in New York City, then I’ve got the guide for you.

 I actually know what I’m talking about.
-I have lived here for well over twenty years and honestly prefer exploring the city alone, cuz I’m a weird, anti-social introvert like that.
+I have lived here for well over twenty years and honestly prefer solo travel in New York, cuz I’m a weird, anti-social introvert like that.

 Sorry, not Sorry: